Blepharoplasty Eyelid Surgery in Newcastle, Maitland & Hunter Valley Australia

 Consultation Process

 During the consultation process, surgeons will evaluate the patient’s eyelid structure and discuss their specific aesthetic goals.
 Selecting a surgeon with specialized training in eyelid procedures can significantly reduce the likelihood of complications.
 A thorough consultation is crucial to determine the best surgical approach and set realistic expectations for the results.
-This process helps align the patient’s expectations with potential surgical outcomes, ensuring satisfaction with the final results.
+This process helps align the patient’s expectations with potential surgical outcomes.

-Surgeons will take the time to explain the details of the surgical procedure, discuss the potential risks and benefits, and answer any questions the patient may have regarding the surgical or invasive procedure.
-This open communication builds trust and helps the patient feel more confident about the surgery.
+Dr Beldholm will take the time to explain the details of the surgical procedure, discuss the potential risks and benefits, and answer any questions the patient may have regarding the surgical or invasive procedure.
+This open communication builds trust and helps the patient feel that they are fully informed about the surgery.
 By the end of the consultation, patients should have a clear understanding of what to expect during and after the procedure.

 Combining Procedures

-Combining blepharoplasty with other cosmetic procedures can enhance aesthetic outcomes and address multiple areas of concern simultaneously.
-This comprehensive approach to facial rejuvenation can provide transformative results, making patients look and feel their best.
+Combining blepharoplasty with other cosmetic procedures can focus on multiple areas of concern simultaneously.
+This comprehensive approach to facial augmentation can result in optimised outcomes and leave patients looking and feeling their best.

-A brow lift elevates the brows and smooths the forehead, enhancing the overall facial appearance and complementing upper eyelid surgery.
-By lifting sagging eyebrows, a brow lift can improve the space of the upper eyelid crease, offering better results than blepharoplasty alone in some cases.
-This combination can create a more harmonious and youthful look, addressing both the upper eyelids and the forehead.
+Browplasty (brow lift) elevates the brows and smooths the forehead, complementing blepharoplasty (eyelid surgery).
+By lifting eyebrows, a browplasty can optimise the space of the upper eyelid crease, offering better results than blepharoplasty alone in some cases.

 Cost and Insurance Coverage